-Card payment data is any information about a scheme credit or debit card such as the cardholder's name, PIN, CVV (the three-digit code on the back of a card), card number or expiry date.
+Card payment data is any information about a scheme credit or debit card such as the cardholder's name, PIN, card verification code (the three-digit code on the back of a card), card number or expiry date.

 Why is it important to protect card payment data?

 If an unauthorised person gets access to card payment data stored in your business environment and attempts to commit fraud (known as an account data compromise or ADC), you could face financial penalties, the suspension or termination of your merchant facility, damage to your brand and ongoing audits at your own cost.